 I came close during our 2011 small-ship cruise, when we saw two different mating pairs.

 I was the first of our group to back-flip off our Zodiac into the shockingly frigid waters of Isabela Island‘s Tagus Cove.
 I snorkeled towards the shore just in time to briefly see one Galapagos Penguin jetting beneath the waves like a flipper-powered torpedo.
 And just like that, he was gone.

 On day three of our International Expeditions cruise last year, my daughter and I spotted another one from a distance while snorkeling the waters of Isabela’s Urbina Bay.
 But it disappeared into the deep long before we got anywhere near our GoPro’s range.

 I grinned and told her I’d keep my hopes high and my expectations low.
-I explained that I’d had remarkably good luck in the past, swimming with Galapagos sea lions, sea turtles, whale sharks, dolphins and various types of sharks in the wild.
+I explained that I’d had remarkably good luck in the past, swimming with whale sharks, sea turtles, manta rays, dolphins, and various types of reef sharks in the wild.
 Then I told her about my crazy theory…